josefhalfman/All-in-one-Solana-Trade-Bot/README.md

 The Solana Auto Trade Bot is also available in a user-friendly MSI installer format for Windows users.
 This version allows for an easy and convenient setup without needing to manually install dependencies or configure the environment.

+## Benefits of the MSI Version
+- **No Command Line Required**: Simply install and run the bot using the graphical interface.
+- **Automated Setup**: All necessary dependencies are installed and configured automatically.
+- **Ease of Use**: Perfect for users who may not be comfortable with Python or command-line tools.

 ## MSI Installation and Usage

 ### 1. Download the MSI Installer